adarsh-node/findback/README.md

 FindBack is a full-stack Lost & Found web application built to solve a real-world problem: helping people reconnect with belongings they have lost.

-Users can browse reports publicly, create Lost or Found reports, upload images, search and filter items, submit claims, receive notifications, and complete a two-sided handover process.
+Users can browse reports publicly, create Lost or Found reports, upload images, search and filter items, submit claims or found-item responses, receive notifications, and complete a two-sided handover process.

 ---